multitudes/multitudes/README.md

 > “If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.”
 ― John von Neumann

 I am a lifelong learner.
-My name is Laurent and I am a iOS Developer based in Berlin.👨🏻‍💻
+My name is Laurent and I am a iOS Developer and 42Berlin student, based in Berlin.👨🏻‍💻

 Please have a look at my [portfolio](https://github.com/multitudes/portfolio/blob/master/README.md).
 And at my [CV](https://github.com/multitudes/multitudes.github.io/blob/master/images/cv/cv-for-ios-jun2023.pdf)!